TheCyberMonster/Loan-Credit-EDA/README.md

 # Loan-Credit-EDA
-We Perform Exploratiory Data Analytics on sql Database and get some insights on data
+We Perform Exploratiory Data Analytics on Loan Credit data and get some insights on data

+### You can also track the code from [Kaggle](https://www.kaggle.com/code/harikirank/loan-credit-eda)
+### Get the dataset from [Here](https://www.kaggle.com/datasets/harikirank/loan-credit)